azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 **Azure Custom Vision** is an image recognition service that lets you build, deploy, and improve your own image identifiers.
 An image identifier applies labels (which represent classes or objects) to images, according to their visual characteristics.
 Unlike the Computer Vision service, Custom Vision allows you to specify the labels and train custom models to detect them.

-**What it does?**
-The Custom Vision service uses a machine learning algorithm to analyze images.
-You, the developer, submit groups of images that feature and lack the characteristics in question.
-You label the images yourself at the time of submission.
-Then, the algorithm trains to this data and calculates its own accuracy by testing itself on those same images.
-Once the algorithm is trained, you can test, retrain, and eventually use it in your image recognition app to classify new images.
-You can also export the model itself for offline use.

-Now let's create our own Custom Vision Service.

 ## Custom Vision

 |Azure Cognitive Services|Information|